oslabs-beta/helmets/CONTRIBUTING.md

    - If you make a pull request with a new component, consider adding an accompanying test file

-2. Adding support for **_INSERT DESCRIPTION FOR MISSING FILE PATHS_**
+2. Investigating and adding solutions for more edge cases in the file parser
+3. add functionality to capture values from helper functions and provide tracing in React Flow
-3. Adding support for components written in TypeScript
+4. Adding support for components written in TypeScript

 ## License